Chemical Biology Doctoral Program Student Handbook

 Doctoral Degree Program

 Program requirements for the Ph.D. degree are administered by the Operating Committee, which consists of the Program Director, Associate Director and several Program faculty.
 The Program Director, in consultation with this Committee, has the authority to set and interpret rules and requirements and, when circumstances warrant, grant exceptions upon formal appeal.
 Upon entry, each student will discuss the following topics with a member of the Operating Committee: his/her background, objectives and any questions related to progress to the Ph.D. degree.
 The Operating Committee provides advice to the student until a Research Advisor has been formally selected, at which time the Research Advisor will undertake these advisory duties.
 However, throughout the tenure of the Program, students are encouraged and welcomed to consult with the Program Director, Operating Committee and Dissertation Committee for additional advice and guidance.
 If questions, concerns or conflict arise at any point in the Program prior to selection of a Research Advisor, students should contact the Program Director or their designate.
 After selection of a mentor, students should work closely with their Research Advisor to resolve any questions or concerns.
-If an issue cannot be addressed at this level, students and faculty should contact the Program Director or their designate.
+If an issue cannot be addressed at this level, students and faculty should contact the Program Director or his designate.

 Course elections for each term must be approved either by the Operating Committee or the Research Advisor.
 Each student's status is reviewed by the Operating Committee after each term and an appropriate report is provided to the student when needed.
 NOTE: Failure to follow the approved registration can jeopardize a student's standing in the Ph.D. program, which could result in suspension of stipend and benefits.
 Students should not make unapproved changes to their schedules.